 Blog

-Inspiring speakers for LGBT+ History Month 2022
+Inspiring speakers for LGBTQ+ History Month 2022

 LGBT+ History Month speakers

-LGBT+ History Month is an annual month-long celebration of lesbian, gay, bisexual, non-binary and transgender history – It also commemorates the history of gay rights and related civil rights movements.
+LGBTQ+ History Month is an annual month-long celebration of lesbian, gay, bisexual, non-binary and transgender history – It also commemorates the history of gay rights and related civil rights movements.

 This year, our list of inspiring speakers for 2022 are those with stories rooted in challenging stereotypes, those who deny the labels forced upon them by a gender normative society and live their truth at any cost.